 Two More Very Important Questions To Ask Before Outsourcing Sales

 Unfortunately, many companies only focus on the initial price when considering outsourcing their appointment setting and sales prospecting calls and equate that with total costs.
 This, therefore, creates poor quality, lost time, lost opportunities, and low lead quality.
 This inevitably leads to frustration, lost sales opportunities, and slower growth.

 There are two additional critical questions to ask:

 - What is your return on investment (ROI)?
-For every dollar invested in sales and prospecting cold calls (internally or externally), how much will I get in return from well-qualified leads and warm sales appointments set for my sales team?
-Studies and experience show the ROI achieved from internal teams is typically much less due to a lack of consistency; standard processes/procedures; and lack of software & tools which improve efficiency.
-In addition, these functions are typically performed on a part-time basis in addition to multiple other job functions required of your inside and outside sales teams, thereby limiting the volume of prospecting sales calls you can attain on a weekly or monthly basis.
+For every dollar invested in sales and prospecting cold calls (internally or externally), how much will I get in return from well-qualified leads and warm sales appointments set for my outsourced sales team?
+Studies and experience show the ROI achieved by internal teams is typically much less due to a lack of consistency; standard processes/procedures; and lack of software & tools which improve efficiency.
+In addition, these functions are typically performed on a part-time basis in addition to multiple other job functions required of your inside and outside sales teams, thereby limiting the volume of prospecting sales calls you can attain weekly or monthly.

 Would you like to compare your current situation with the ROI you could achieve by outsourcing your sales prospecting cold calls and appointment setting?

 To help better understand how your own inside sales team compares with outsourcing your prospecting cold calls and sales appointment setting, we have developed an online ROI Calculator.
 This tool will help you assess what your internal sales team is currently doing and will provide you with an estimated ROI achieved by outsourcing your sales prospecting cold calls and appointment setting!